redis/redis-doc/topics/twitter-clone.md

 In this article I'll explain the design and the implementation of a [simple clone of Twitter](http://retwis.antirez.com) written using PHP and Redis as only database.
 The programming community uses to look at key-value stores like special databases that can't be used as drop in replacement for a relational database for the development of web applications.
 This article will try to prove the contrary.

-Our Twitter clone, [called Retwis](http://retwis.antirez.com), is structurally simple, has very good performances, and can be distributed among N web servers and M Redis servers with very little efforts.
+Our Twitter clone, [called Retwis](http://retwis.antirez.com), is structurally simple, has very good performance, and can be distributed among N web servers and M Redis servers with very little effort.
 You can find the source code [here](http://code.google.com/p/redis/downloads/list).

 We use PHP for the example since it can be read by everybody.
 The same (or... much better) results can be obtained using Ruby, Python, Erlang, and so on.